New York Knicks: 1946–1967: Early years

-Prior to the beginning of the 1949–50 season, the BAA merged with the National Basketball League to form the National Basketball Association which comprised 17 teams.
+Prior to the beginning of the 1949–50 season, the BAA merged with the National Basketball League to form the National Basketball Association, which initially comprised 17 teams.
 Despite division realignments, the Knicks remained in the Eastern Division.
 The team continued its dominance under Lapchick, winning 40 games; however they lost the Eastern Division finals to the Syracuse Nationals.

-The following season, the Knicks made history signing Sweetwater Clifton to a contract, thus becoming the first professional basketball team to sign an African American player.
+The following season, the Knicks made history signing Nathaniel Clifton to a contract, thus becoming the first professional basketball team to sign an African American player.
 During this same season, the Knicks finished with a 36–30 record.
-Though they placed third in their division, they secured a playoff spot and began the first of three consecutive trips to the NBA Finals.
-In spite of their success, the Knicks could not overcome the Rochester Royals despite a valiant comeback after losing the first three games of the Finals.
+Though they placed third in their division, they secured a playoff spot and made the first of three consecutive trips to the NBA Finals.
+In the 1951 Finals, the Knicks could not overcome the Rochester Royals despite a valiant comeback after losing the first three games of the series.
 The next two years, in 1952 and 1953, New York fell to the Minneapolis Lakers in the Finals.
+In the first couple of seasons following the BAA's merger with the NBL to become the NBA, the Knicks under Ned Irish's ownership and management would threaten to leave the newly-merged league multiple times in relation to some of the things going on with the NBL's teams that were entering the newly-merged NBA in question (such as location problems or conduct that was seen as "disgraceful" toward the Knicks), though they ultimately never left the league despite the threats being perceived as serious ones at the time due to the team's status within the league.

-It was during this early period, the Knicks developed their first standout players in Carl Braun who retired as the Knicks leading scorer with 10,449 points before later being surpassed by the likes of Patrick Ewing, Walt Frazier and Willis Reed.
+It was during this early period that the Knicks developed their first standout player in Carl Braun, who retired as the Knicks leading scorer with 10,449 points before later being surpassed by the likes of Patrick Ewing, Walt Frazier and Willis Reed.
 Harry Gallatin and Dick McGuire were also well-known standouts on the team and were later enshrined in the Naismith Memorial Basketball Hall of Fame.

-Following these back-to-back losses, the Knicks made the playoffs in the subsequent two years with no success.
-Lapchick resigned as the team's head coach in January 1956 citing health-related issues.
+Following these back-to-back Finals losses, the Knicks again made the playoffs in the subsequent two years, but with no success.
+Lapchick resigned as the team's head coach in January 1956, citing health-related issues.
 Vince Boryla made his debut in February 1956 as the Knicks' new coach in a win over the St. Louis Hawks.
 However, after two seasons of poor performances and no playoff appearances, Boryla tendered his resignation from the team in April 1958.